US Visa and Immigration QuestionsWhat to know before you come to PASIC

 As for the visa a requirement: Canadians are visa-exempt but would still be bound by the rule.
-Same goes for people form the 35 +/- countries that are part of the visa waiver program.
+Same goes for people from the 35 +/- countries that are part of the visa waiver program.
 Bear in mind, when you enter on visa waiver, you can only remain in the U.S. for 90 days; you must then leave the country.
 No extensions or change of status are allowed.
 If you’re from a visa waiver country and need to be here more than 90 days, you should apply for a B-1 visa at the U.S. consulate.
 Be prepared.
 It’s not always easy!

 For those of you with a penchant for learning, below is the regulation from the Department of State Foreign Affairs Manual that allows artists to enter the U.S. in B-1 visa status to play the university circuit.
 It’s pretty cool that this is available because most of the other visa categories for musicians are much more complicated.
 So if the university scene is where you’re making your living, this might (might) be a simple visa solution.
 (Now, that’s an oxymoron if I ever heard one: a simple visa solution).